 Eating out may not be the best answer to eating Diabetes-Compatible meals.
 You know that.
 You did not just fall off the turnip truck (why do turnip truck drivers get such bad press?)
 But you don’t, can’t, hate, won’t cook?

-– What if you hate to cook!
 I get that too.
-Some people would rather go to have a tooth extracted without benefit of Novocaine than cook a meal.
+Some people would rather go to have a tooth extracted without the benefit of Novocaine than cook a meal.
 Cooking for me is a great creative endeavor and even greater stress reliever.
 Think of it as a way of getting back at your boss and the world.
 Each chop is like the Queen in Alice in Wonderland…off with their head!

 Solution: Well one solution is to eat more salads.